imp1sh/gosix.net/database/websites/isp/www.m-net.de.md

 > The results shown here are accumulated by automation.
 If you think the data shown is wrong, please contact the administrators.
 > Do not edit this page manually, it will get overwritten.
 {.is-info}

+M-net Telekommunikations GmbH is a German ISP that offers fiber-optic internet, phone, and TV services, focusing on Bavaria and parts of Hesse and Baden-Württemberg.

 |   |   |